The

 Derided by one critic as a director whose early promise had allegedly given way to his being 'merely a consummate professional', Schlesinger's adaptability can now rightly be celebrated as perhaps his greatest strength.

-The Consummate Professional: John Schlesinger at 100 season shines a spotlight on the often overlooked full range of the director's filmography in this, his centenary year, with screenings taking place across the UK from February to April 2026.
+The Consummate Professional: John Schlesinger at 100 season shines a spotlight on the often overlooked full range of the director's filmography in this, his centenary year, with screenings taking place across the UK from February to July 2026.

 As the first openly gay mainstream director to feature explicitly LGBTQ characters in a majority of his films (as a main theme or highlighted as an significant background feature), it was only natural to begin this retrospective on LGBTQ+ History Month with Midnight Cowboy, the film released the year of the Stonewall riots of 1969.